 It’s also important to remember that personal flood insurance policies do not typically cover things (such as sewer backups) that are not directly caused by flooding or outdoor property (such as landscaping) and vehicles.
 However, detached garages, fuel tanks, and water pumps are covered.

 Homeowners often cite a variety of reasons for not having flood insurance, including the fact that it is too expensive and that they do not believe they are at significant risk of flooding.
 However, this type of protection is ultimately worth the cost, so be sure to purchase a policy today.

 Get Flood Insurance From JMG

-Reach out to the professionals at JMG Insurance Agency for more information about personal flood insurance and its benefits.
+Reach out to the professionals at JMG Insurance Corp for more information about personal flood insurance and its benefits.
 Since our founding in 1916, we have been dedicated to serving the insurance needs of clients throughout Connecticut, New Jersey, New York, Massachusetts, and Hawaii.
 As an independent agent, we collaborate closely with several insurance providers that have proven their reliability throughout the years.

 Flooding is one of the most common natural disasters that affect homes in the U.S. Therefore, it’s imperative to acquire a flood insurance policy.
 At John M. Glover, we can customize policies to meet your unique needs.
 However, most policies include both building coverage (for your home’s foundation walls and electrical and plumbing systems, among other things) and contents coverage (for your personal possessions such as clothing, furniture, electronics, portable air conditioners, and valuable items).